 Oh yeah, it is a bulk 10 lbs. container.
 This I do not wish to just pitch:)

 Maybe try pulverizing it first, depending on how chunky or wet it is.
 If it's just sticking together, try breaking it up.
+If it's super wet, try putting that mass in a big bag with a slice of apple, then smash it when it's dried.

 We have saved spices that clumped together by running it thru the food processor.
 Then letting each batch rest on the counter.
 It works, but the spices are never quite as good.
 I imagine it is the same with drink mix.
 If it wasn't such a huge amount I would just say make it up and freeze it.
 If you had the space that might work.